 In our last post, Joel Barkman realized that he was defining a successful missionary as someone who stayed on the field for decades, and he shared how he rethought that idea.
 Sophia Wang’s story beautifully illustrates how being open to God’s call, even once you’re already serving overseas, might mean accepting an unexpected move.

 By Sophia Wang, SEND missions coach — After five years in Spain, God called me back to the States to serve as a missions coach with SEND International, specifically to help diversify our global workforce.
 I would like to share my journey here.

-In Spain, I unexpectedly found that some of my best opportunities to share the gospel were with Chinese students.
+In Spain, I unexpectedly found that some of my best opportunities to share the gospel were with Asian students.
 Naturally, having a similar face gives me a unique opportunity with other Asian people.
 However, I never fully appreciated this characteristic of being Asian while living in the States nor as an Asian in Spain, because I felt, at times, more of the pain than the blessing of being Chinese.
 While I carry some scars due to both overt and institutional racism in our fallen world, Jesus has moved me toward healing and taught me to pursue knowing and clinging to my identity as a child of God.

 God had already shown me that he could use my education, my profession, and my love of sports for his use, so I asked, “Lord, I know it’s not a mistake that you’ve made me Chinese, so do you want to use this face of mine, too, to further your Kingdom?”

 As I explored various resources and sought out wisdom from other Asian Christ-followers, I began to see the need to develop my voice.
 I sensed a stirring to share what the Lord has done in my life as an Asian-American who loves Jesus, especially in the aspect of following Jesus into overseas missions.

 During a home service, I explored the potential of returning to work with Asians overseas, yet I believe God cautioned my heart to wait on him for something more.